profile

 Hi!
 I'm Adrienne.

-I'm Adrienne, a life coach 💜, the voice behind the Living With Loss podcast 🎙️, and the author of Scattered Thoughts on Loss: Grief Haikus 📖.
-I provide grief support to help you create emotional stability and find happiness, peace, and purpose.
-You may not have chosen all the changes or the loss in your life, but you get to choose what happens next.✨ Let’s pick up the pieces so you can REALLY live again. 🦋
+I'm Adrienne, a transformation coach 💜, the voice behind the Living With Loss podcast 🎙️, and the author of Scattered Thoughts on Loss: Grief Haikus 📖.
+I coach women who’ve had their butt kicked by life take steps forward, build resilience, and rediscover what’s possible—through movement, reflection, and intentional action. 🦋You may not have chosen all the changes or the loss in your life, but you get to choose what happens next.✨

 Share this page